stancs/medical-appt-scheduling-system/README.md

 - Regular hours: Every provider has a specific planned business hours so that patients can make an appointment to meet the doctors.
 Those are mostly based on the day of the week such as Monday 9am-5pm.
 - Available schedule: For some reason, a provider can shift their schedules for specific days or period.
 For example, for a specific provider, the regular hours can be MWF 9am-5pm.
 But from 10/1~10/30, it can be MTTh 8am-4pm.
 In this case, this available schedules have higher priority than the regular hours so that patients can make appointments during this available hours.

-In the scheduling app, the algorithm to determine whether a patient can make an appointment should pass these three condition
+In the scheduling app, the algorithm to determine whether a patient can make an appointment should pass these four conditions:

 1. The suggested appointment should not overlap with any of blocked schedules.
 2. If the suggested appointment is within the dates of the availables schedules,
    1. Check whether the suggested appointment is contained in the available schedules.
-If it's contained then, we will need to jump to [Step 4] to check any overlap with the existing appointments
+If it's contained, then we will need to jump to [Step 4] to check any overlap with the existing appointments
 3. If the suggested appointment is outside of the dates of the available schedules, we need to check regular hours
 4. Check with the provider's existing schedules to see if there is any overlap